nhs-england-tools/repository-template/docs/adr/ADR-001_Use_git_hook_and_GitHub_action_to_check_the_editorconfig_compliance.md

 ### Outcome

-The decision is to implement Option 2b.
+The decision is to implement the Option 2b for all the git hooks included in this repository template with in conjunction the Option 1 as the git hook executor.
+This will allow for flexibility and extensibility of the git hooks used by a repository built upon this template.

 ### Rationale